flicstar/flicstar.github.io/_posts/2022-05-05-editing-open-source.md

 Most writers I've edited for in open source projects aren't writers - they're developers or UX designers or tech integrators.
 They're also volunteering their writing time.

 Remembering that my writers might be unpaid, non-writers means going gently on edits.
-Specifically, I tend to retain the author voice as much as possible, and sometimes that means (gasp!) retaining some poor construction.
+> Specifically, I tend to retain the author's voice as much as possible, and sometimes that means (gasp!) retaining some poor construction.

 This approach has several benefits:

 * Writers feel legitimate because they've gone through the editing process and improved the finished piece.
 * Writers feel proud and validated to see their writing in print.
 * Writers are more likely to continue to contribute their writing, which ultimately benefits the project and the broader community.

-> As an open source editor, you might also be volunteering your own time.
-Editing lightly is faster, meaning you can meet deadlines and move with the project.
+As an open source editor, you might also be volunteering your own time.
+Editing lightly is faster, meaning you can meet deadlines and keep pace with the project.

 ## Open source = global communities

 Tread mindfully.

-The open source projects I've been involved with have all been global, with English as the preferred language.
+The open source projects I have worked with are global, with English as the preferred language.
 That means working with many people who are non-native English writers.

-Obviously, editing for global communities requires sensitivity to cultural difference.
+Editing for global communities requires sensitivity to cultural differences.
 My job as an editor is about thinking globally—having a broad awareness of what is region-specific and might not convey meaning across borders.
 This could be word choice, figures of speech, language conventions, currency punctuation, and hemispherical bias.
-I don't always know all the answers, but I do know enough to flag things that might not work.
+I don't always know all the answers, but I know enough to flag the things that might not work.
 Here, I'm advocating for the reader and being sensitive in my feedback to the writer.

 Being a native English speaker gives me a kind-of natural superpower.
 I find that most writers are keen to lean heavily on my native-speaking abilities.
-They tend to embrace the editing process as an opportunity for refreshing their language skills.
+They tend to embrace the editing process as an opportunity to refresh their language skills.
 I sometimes find myself having to explain grammar rules that have grown dusty in my mind.
 Generally, though, this is an area where I can add value, and it makes me feel good.

 ## Minimalist editing